CortexFoundation/tech-doc/model-writing-tutorial.md

 - A Linux System (if you don't have access to a Linux system locally, you can open a Linux EC2 Instance on AWS and connect it to your editor via ssh.
 There will be a more detailed bonus tutorial on how to set this up - for now, here are the general steps to setting up a Linux system on AWS.
 Play around with it and use google if you get stuck.
 You're always welcomed to ask questions in our Telegram group.

-(1) Go to AWS console, set up an EC20 Ubuntu (Ubuntu is one of the most user-friendly Linux systems) Instance.
+> (1) Go to AWS console, set up an EC20 Ubuntu (Ubuntu is one of the most user-friendly Linux systems) Instance.

-(2) Start a folder named `.ssh`, put in your key pair and start a text file named `config`
+> (2) Start a folder named `.ssh`, put in your key pair and start a text file named `config`

-(3) Open the command palette in Visual Studio code (`command + P` in Mac), type in `> Remote-SSH: Connect to Host`
+> (3) Open the command palette in Visual Studio code (`command + P` in Mac), type in
+> `> Remote-SSH: Connect to Host`
-Then choose `Add New SSH Host`.
+> Then choose `Add New SSH Host`.

-Type in your address `ubuntu@your-aws-instance-public-ip`
+> Type in your address `ubuntu@your-aws-instance-public-ip`

-Substitute in your own public ip here.
+> Substitute in your own public ip here.
 Note that each time you restart your instance, the public ip changes, so you need to reconfigure upon each restart.

-Type in the absolute path to your configuration file.
+> Type in the absolute path to your configuration file.
 Your path should end with something like `/.ssh/config`

 - A machine with GPU and CUDA installed properly for your Linux version.

-# Mnist Training & Quantization
+# Compile CVM-Runtime

 ## 1. Configure for compilation